CARE ACT 2014

 Intermediate care services are usually provided to patients, often older people, after leaving hospital or when they are at risk of being admitted to hospital.
 The services are a link between places such as hospitals and people’s homes and between different areas of the health and social care system – community services, hospitals, GPs and social care (see also Reablement Service).

 Local authorities should not include additional elements that would not normally be classified as intermediate care or reablement into this exclusion.
 In fact the Act restricts the regulations into specifying only care and support which the local authority cannot charge for, or chooses not to charge for.
-This ensures that long term care and support will always be part of the personal budget, and in future, count towards the cap on care costs.
+This ensures that long term care and support will always be part of the personal budget.
 Also, broader rehabilitation services could be included to an individual to meet identified health needs as part of a joint personal budget across health and social care.

 Intermediate care / reablement should usually be provided as a free, universal service under the Act, and therefore would not contribute to the personal budget amount.
 However, in some circumstances, a local authority may choose to combine either service with aspects of care and support to meet eligible or ongoing needs, which would require a personal budget to be developed.
-Removing the cost of provision of intermediate care / reablement from the personal budget in these scenarios ensures that the allocation of both services is applied uniformly across all local authorities, and in future people progress towards the cap on care costs in a fair and consistent way.
+Removing the cost of provision of intermediate care / reablement from the personal budget in these scenarios ensures that the allocation of both services is applied uniformly across all local authorities.

 In cases where intermediate care / reablement is provided to meet needs, either in isolation or combined with longer term care and support, the plan should describe what the package consists of and how long it will last.
 This will help the person understand what is being provided to meet their needs.
 However, the adult does not have a personal budget, unless there are other forms of care and support being provided.
 In these cases, the personal budget amount does not include the cost of intermediate care / reablement, which should be provided free of charge.